Jewelry Nomenclature: Gem Settings

-Since marquis cut stones have sharp tips, their settings are specially designed to protect the tips.
+Since marquise-cut stones have sharp tips, their settings are specially designed to protect the tips.

-Cluster settings are designed to house three or more stones.
-The tennis bracelet is a prime example of this type.
-Cluster settings are used to create not only bracelets and necklaces but also unique earrings and pendants in a variety of styles.
+Jewelers use cluster settings to create not only bracelets and necklaces but also unique earrings and pendants in a variety of styles.

 Sometimes called a "gypsy setting," this is an ancient technique.
-A simple ring is cast, then the excess metal is cut away to hold the gem.
+The jewelry maker casts a simple ring, then cuts the excess metal away to hold the gem.
 This setting will have the stone flush with the ring's surface.

 Pavé means to pave, as in laying cobblestones close together.
 A pavé piece is one of the most difficult gem settings to create.
 Only the best jewelry makers can do it well.

 In this setting, the jewelry maker drills holes slightly smaller than the diameters of the gems' girdles into the metal and then places the stones inside these holes.
 Next, small prongs of gold are raised and pressed over the girdles of the gems using a V-shaped chisel.

 When done properly, this setting creates a stunning effect.
 Light will reflect off all the tables in a row simultaneously.